rarnal/email_manager/README.md

 ### Slowliness

-If like you you need to download or delete several hundreds of emails, it might take some time.
+If like me you need to download or delete several thousands of emails, it might take some time.

 I've made sure to speed up the process where I could but it's far from being